adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 For the following services, we use non-EU/EEA service providers.
 We have carefully selected these external service providers and review them regularly to ensure that your privacy is preserved.
 The service providers provide sufficient guarantees to ensure an adequate level of data protection and may only use personal data for the purposes stipulated by us and in accordance with our instructions.
 We also contractually require the service providers to treat your personal data solely in accordance with this Privacy Policy and the European data protection laws:

-We use external service provider tools for email (GSuite); for non-EU/EEA users only to analyze your use of our Websites ([Google Analytics](#google-analytics)); for non-EU/EEA users only for A/B testing based on the analytics data ([Google Optimize](#google-optimize)) and for crash reports and event tracking in our mobile products and on Adblock Plus for Safari on macOS ([Firebase](https://firebase.google.com/)).
+We use external service provider tools for email (GSuite); for non-EU/EEA users only to analyze your use of our Websites ([Google Analytics](#google-analytics)); for non-EU/EEA users only for A/B testing based on the analytics data ([Google Optimize](#google-optimize)) and for crash reports, anonymous interaction events and event tracking in our mobile products and on Adblock Plus for Safari on macOS ([Firebase](https://firebase.google.com/)).
 These services are provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 In order to ensure an adequate level of data protection, we have entered into a data processing agreement including the EU Standard Contractual Clauses (processors) – Commission Decision C(2010)593.
 You can access a copy of this agreement [here](https://support.google.com/a/answer/2888485).

 We use external service provider tools to receive donations and analyze fraudulent behavior in connection with donations..
 This service is provided by Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA.
 Some cookies are saved to your browser before proceeding with payment transactions in order to prevent fraudulent use of their services.
 Stripe collects identifying information about the devices that connect to its services and uses this information for fraud detection.
 For more information, please [consult Stripe’s cookie policy](https://stripe.com/cookies-policy/legal).